"Paul Revere,

 (September 2008)

-Firestain is oxidized copper (shown as the blotchy areas on the urn above) in solid silver that can be found on many pre-colonial through early twentieth century pieces.
+Firestain is oxidized copper (shown as the blotchy areas on the urn above) in solid silver alloys that can be found on many pre-colonial through early twentieth century pieces.
 If, after cleaning your silver (not silverplate) piece, a purplish stain remains, do not mistake this stain (cuprous oxide) for tarnish!
 Attempting to remove it will only damage your prized piece.
-It is not generally seen on pieces that have been produced by the large American silver companies after the early 1900s, but many one-person silversmithing shops still use this technique.
-I will not get into the technicalities of firestain here, but the stain is usually obscured with fine silver either by silverplating the object or through a process called depletion.
+It is not generally seen on pieces that have been produced by the large American silver companies after the 1930s, but many one-person silversmithing shops still use this technique.
+I will not get into the technicalities of firestain here, except to say that the stain is usually obscured with fine silver either by silver plating the object or through a process called depletion.
+This is accomplished with heat and acid that dissolves the upper layer of copper in the alloy.
 The firestain under this fine silver layer, which may be a few thousandths of an inch thick, may not show up until after many years of polishing. |